Zamiell/typescript-faq/questions/interface-vs-type.md

 - Historically, `type` was bugged such that TypeScript would sometimes forget the name and just refer to the type as its anonymous object shape.
 However, in 2024, these bugs have been fixed.
 I am not aware of any current situations in which `type` will "bleed through" like it used to.
 (If you are, please submit a pull request!)
 - Opaque naming is extremely useful in order to not be blasted with information when inspecting complex types.
 But since both `interface` and `type` should always result in a named type, then this historic win for `interface` no longer applies.
-  - If a type uses [`Expand`](https://stackoverflow.com/a/57683652/1062714), it can still bleed through, but such a thing would be done intentionally.
+  - If a type uses [`Expand`](https://stackoverflow.com/a/57683652/1062714), it can still bleed through, but such a thing would be done intentionally (like in [Zod](https://github.com/colinhacks/zod) schemas).

 ### 6) Performance - Nobody wins